geodesign/django-raster/docs/tms.rst

 ===============
 Rendering tiles
 ===============
-After creating and parsing a :class:`RaterLayer`, the tiles for that layer can be accessed through the tiles url.
+After creating and parsing a :class:`RasterLayer`, the tiles for that layer can be accessed through the tiles url.
 The raster urls have to be added to the application's url patterns.
 Here we assume that the ``/raster/`` base url is used as proposed in the :doc:`installation` section.